pymc-labs/CausalPy/docs/source/design_notation.md

 |-----|----|---|----|---|----|----|----|----|
 | $O_1$ | $O_2$ | $O_3$ | $O_4$ | X | $O_5$ | $O_6$ | $O_7$ | $O_8$ |

+You can see that this is an example of a pretest-posttest design with multiple pre and posttest measures.

 ## Comparative interrupted time series designs

 The {term}`comparative interrupted time-series<CITS>` design incorporates aspects of **interrupted time series** (with only a treatment group), and **nonequivalent group designs** (with a treatment and control group).
 This design can be used to estimate the causal impact of a treatment by comparing the trajectory of the outcome variable before and after the treatment in the treatment group, and comparing this to the trajectory of the outcome variable in the control group.
 See p226 of {cite:t}`reichardt2019quasi`.